 When license plates are ordered from private firms, license plate scams can easily proliferate.

 In Europe and many countries beyond, the standard procedure is to order vehicular license plates from a registered shop that manufactures them.
 In North America, the state or provincial motor vehicle authority provides them when owners register their vehicles.
-The British system, however, lends itself to exploitation by drivers who engage in license plate scams.
+The European practice, however, lends itself to exploitation by drivers who engage in license plate scams.